rehierl/node-tree-outliner/3-2-0-design-3.md

 support needs those).
 That is, because only the section's top-level nodes are needed to group the contents of a section.
 Each subsequence in a reduced sequence can be grouped by placing its nodes inside of a container.
-Because of that, a section can be transformed into a sequence of such containers.
+Because of that, a section can be transformed into a sequence of such container nodes.

 Note that, without any restriction in scope, and because the ancestors of the section's first node do not belong to the same section, a section can not be